MaxMLgh/YOLO_tutorial/README.md

 # Yolo tutorial
-This is the code i used in my tutorial[yt link] of Yolo algorithm.
+This is the code i used in my tutorial of Yolo algorithm.
+Link to **YouTube** video:

+The head of Yolo v3, v4, tiny algorithms works roughly the same, the main change is in the 'back-bone' which is feature extractor.
+So experiment on them to find which one works the best for you.
-You can manipulate live thresholds(confidence-CONF, intersection of union-IOU) and accesories(anchor boxes, grids) using keyboard on image and see how it affects detection.
+You can manipulate live thresholds(confidence-CONF, intersection of union-IOU) and accessories(anchor boxes, grids) using keyboard on the image and see how it affects detection.
-Keybord keys:
+Keyboard keys:
 - 'w'/'W' - IOU + 0.01/0.1
 - 's'/'S' - IOU - 0.01/0.1
 - 'd'/'D' - CONF + 0.01/0.1